 I had enough supplies with me, so I didn’t need to go into Blair Atholl itself.
 This saved me about seven miles and I was grateful for it.

 As soon as I reached Glen Tilt, I started looking for a place to camp.
 It didn’t take long and I got another good spot next to the river.
 However, once I was in my sleeping bag, I realised that I was on a slope.
 But I was too tired to bother moving my tent.

 Today had been a strange day of euphoria crossing over Glen Bruar and laying in the sun drinking sloe gin.
 Then fear after nearly stepping on an adder.
 I also went from happiness at an unexpected phone signal giving me contact with my children and Challenge Control.
 To disappointment at losing the signal just as I was able to phone my wife.
 Now here I was laying in an uneven tent, missing home.
 It was 8pm so I decided to have tea, more sloe gin and a sleep.
 I was sure that all will be well again.
 Except the sloe gin was looking a bit light, though…

 Day 7: Glen Tilt to Loch nan Eun (17th May 2018)

 I spent all of last night sliding off my air mattress.
 I know this wouldn’t have happened on my old closed-cell mat, but I wouldn’t swap this air mattress for anything.
 It’s far too comfortable and much warmer.

-I left the track and joined a nice path, closer to the river.
+Nearing the end of the valley I left the track and joined a nice path, closer to the river.
 This led me right to the amazing Falls of Tarf, blazed in sunshine.